Homestyle Meditarranean Pizza (Bread Machine Method)

 - 3-4 cups shredded cheese (Mozzarella or any other you like)

-- In the bowl of a mixer or that of the Breadmaker combine warm water, yeast, salt & sugar.
+In the bowl of a mixer or that of the Breadmaker combine 2½ cups warm water, ½ tbsp yeast, 1 tsp salt & 1 tbsp sugar.
 Stir.
 Allow to sit undisturbed for 5-8 minutes, until slightly puffed up .

-- Add the egg, all purpose flour & butter.
+Add 1 egg, 4½ cups all-purpose flour & 1 tbsp butter.
 If using a mixer, knead on lowest setting for 5 minutes, then increase it up to the next speed and knead for another 20 minutes.
 Then cover and leave undisturbed in a draft free, warm place for 1 hour to rise.
 If using a bread maker set the cycle to 'dough cycle'.

 Make 'white sauce'

-- Combine cream cheese and milk in a bowl.
+Combine 1 pack cream cheese and 1 cup milk in a bowl.
 Whisk until smooth.
 Add seasoning.
 Stir.
 Set aside.

 Shape and make your pizzas